GabbyBarajasBroussard/diabetic-clustering-project/README.md

 Plan:

 Create GitHub organization and set up GitHub repo, to include readme.md and .gitignore.
-Use Sequel to investigate the database and compose an appropriate query Brainstorm a list of questions and form hypotheses about how variables might impact one another.
+Brainstorm a list of questions and form hypotheses about how variables might impact one another.
 Acquire: